herychemo/Terraform-Ansible-AWS-JavaWorkers/README.md

-# TerraformLabsJenkins
+# Terraform-Ansible-AWS-JavaWorkers
-Small Terraform Lab for practicing Jenkins
+Small project for testing terraform and Ansible.

 ### How to test